-This is a question we receive from our customers a lot and the simple answer is…well there is no simple answer!
-Depending on your budget, the length of your stay and what you want to see, different New York attraction passes for different trips could be the best one for you.
+“Which New York attraction pass should I get” is a question we receive from our customers a lot and the simple answer is…well there is no simple answer!
+It all depends on your budget, the length of your stay and what you want to see, so the right pass for one trip might be the wrong one for another.

-A great way to start deciding which New York attraction pass is for you is to decide which of the dozens of attractions in New York are an absolute must-do on your trip, before you look at the cards available.
-For example, if you’re first timers, you’ll probably want to visit The Empire State Building, see the view from the Top of the Rock and visit the Statue of Liberty and Ellis Island at the very least, so make sure the attraction card you choose includes these three New York highlights.
-If you love museums, write the museums down that you’d like to visit by order of importance and pick a card which fulfils as many of your picks as possible.
+A great way to start deciding which New York sightseeing pass is for you is to decide which of the city’s dozens of attractions are absolute must-dos for your trip.
+For example, if you’re visiting for the first time, you’ll probably want to visit The Empire State Building, see the view from the Top of the Rock and visit the Statue of Liberty and Ellis Island at the very least, so make sure the attraction pass you choose includes these three New York highlights.
+If you love museums, write down the ones you’d like to visit by order of importance and pick a pass which fulfils as many of your picks as possible.

 Now you have your list of must-dos, check out this helpful infographic below on each card’s exclusions and inclusions.
-This is not a full list of everything some of the tickets cover but a list of the main attractions you are likely to want to see.
+This is not a full list of everything the tickets offer, but an overview of the most popular attractions you are likely to want to see.
 If there is an attraction you want to see that isn't included on this list, be sure to check the 'attractions' tab of the tickets you choose first.

 Next, you should decide if it's feasible to see all these attractions in the time you have in New York.
-Below is a rough guide of how long you may wish to spend at each attraction.
+Below is a rough guide of how long you may wish to spend at some of the attractions.

 How long do you need at each New York attraction?

 As you don't want to feel rushed on your holiday, it's important to be realistic about how many attractions you can see.
-This should then have an effect on which New York attraction ticket you purchase - there's no point buying a ticket with more inclusions if you won't have time to use it!
+This should then have an effect on which New York attraction ticket you purchase - there's no point buying a ticket with more inclusions if you won't have time to get your money’s worth!

 So...which travel style does each New York attraction pass suit?

-Short weekend break, wants to see only the highlights...
+Short weekend break, enough time to see the highlights...

-Go for the New York CityPASS, which includes 6 of the most visited attractions in New York and has more than enough options to keep you entertained over 2-3 days.
-This is one of the best value cards and allows you to see 6 attractions out of a choice of 9, all New York classics.
+Go for the New York CityPASS, which includes 5 of the most visited attractions in New York and has more than enough options to keep you entertained over 2-3 days.
+This is one of the best value cards and allows you to see 5 attractions out of a choice of 8, all of which are New York classics.

 Go for the New York Pass.
 This is the Godfather of all the New York City passes because there are absolutely no limits on the number of attractions you can see on your card, just a time frame you must see them in (although you'd have to be superhuman to see them all in 2 days!).
 This is a great card to choose if you're staying centrally and you know you'll have plenty of time to check out all the amazing attractions New York has to offer.